 Comparing fiscal stimulus policies

-In this section we present our results where we compare three policies to provide fiscal stimulus in our calibrated model.
-The policies we compare are a means tested stimulus check, an extension of unemployment benefits, and a payroll tax cut.
+In this section, we present our results where we compare three policies to provide fiscal stimulus in our calibrated model.
+The policies we compare are a means-tested stimulus check, an extension of unemployment benefits, and a payroll tax cut.
 Each policy is implemented at the start of a recession, and we compare results both with and without aggregate demand effects being active during the recession.
 First, we present impulse responses of aggregate income and consumption after the implementation of each policy.
-Then we compare the policies in terms of their cummulative multipliers and in terms of their effect on a welfare measure that we introduce.
+Then we compare the policies in terms of their cumulative multipliers and in terms of their effect on a welfare measure that we introduce.
 Finally, based on these comparisons, we can rank the three policies.

 Impulse responses